b00m-in/docs/content/en/server/server.md

 }
 {{< /code >}}

-On receiving a confo, the server does the following:
+On receiving a confo, the broker does the following:
 - check if `Sub` is known, i.e. registered email in `sub`
     - yes: check if `Hash` exists in `pub`
         - yes: check if `Sub.Id` == `creator` in `pub`